June 1, 2014 through May 31, 2015

 STFs are also expected to attend two day-long seminars with their partner teachers: one in the fall and one in spring.
 These day-long seminars will take the place of evening seminars for November and March.

 During the summer, STFs attend a summer workshop to plan with their partner teacher.
-For the summer of 2013, the workshop are from June 10-21 at Litton Middle School from 8:00am to 3:00pm each weekday and from June 10-28 from 8:00am to 12:00 noon each weekday.
+For the summer of 2014, the workshop are from June 16-27 at the Martin Professional Devemopment Center or Rose Park Middle School from 8:00am to 3:00pm each weekday.

 - A letter of intent describing future career aspirations toward teaching and an academic position.